truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

      -H "Authorization: Bearer <token>"
 ```

 **Description:** Retrieves the message history (conversation log) for the specified agent.
-This includes all messages (user, assistant, system, etc.) stored for that agent’s current session or across sessions, depending on memory settings.
+This includes all messages (user, assistant, system, etc.) stored for that agent's current session or across sessions, depending on memory settings.
 By default, it returns the most recent messages (with pagination support to get more).

 **Response Fields:** Returns a JSON array of message objects.
 Each message in the list can be one of several **message types**, each with slightly different fields: